7-Eleven: Taiwan

 7-Eleven is the largest convenience store chain in Taiwan, and is owned by President Chain Store Corporation (PCSC).
 The first fourteen stores opened in 1979, and struggled to make a profit.
-Southland Corporation partnered with Uni-President to modernise the stores.
+Southland Corporation partnered with Uni-President to modernize the stores.
 However, business was still slow, and Uni-President opted to stock Asian foods.
 In 1986, 7-Eleven made its first profit in Taiwan.
 The 5,000th store was opened in July 2014.
 In January 2018, an experimental and unstaffed shop branded the X-Store was opened.
 7-Eleven announced plans to operate a combination store in partnership with Domino's Pizza in February 2019.
 The 6,000th store was opened on February 20, 2021.
 The 7,000th store was opened on July 5, 2024.